Rumex fueginus: Description

-The leaves are alternate, ranging between 2 to 10 inches long and 1/2 to 1 inch wide.
+The leaves are alternate, ranging between 2 and 10 inches long and 1/2 and 1 inch wide.
 The edge of the leaf (margin) can be slightly wavy or crinkly.
 The seeds are 3-sided, egg-shaped with a pointed tip.
 R. fueginus has elongated shoots that grow during mid summer.
 During flood seasons, the plant's shoots are much smaller to help support water transportation.

 Distribution and habitat

 Rumex fueginus is an annual or perennial herb that is native to most of North and South America, excluding the southeastern United States.
 It grows in sunny, moist environments such as wet meadows, bogs, streambeds, and ponds, as well as disturbed areas.
 Its habitats include saline areas such as barrier beaches, edges of saltwater ponds.

 Within the last 100 years, botanists have seen a significant decrease of the species' population in New York due to exotic invasive species and direct disturbances to its salt marsh habitats.
 Since the late 1800s, there have been 13 recorded populations of the species in New York.